sahmed1o/aaahmedms/README.md

 ### Bio:
 🏢 Technology Admin • Retail Investor

-💻 Focused on Technical Design and Administration
+💻 Focused on Technical Design and Hardware

 🌐 Specialized in Back-End Development